yqshao/pinnacle/docs/tutorial/first_project.md

 ## Nextflow basics

-Below going further, below are some nextflow commands that you might find useful.
-For a more comprehensive description, check the [Nextflow CLI reference](https://www.nextflow.io/docs/latest/cli.html).
+Before going further, below are some nextflow commands that you might find useful.
+For a more comprehensive description, check the [nextflow CLI reference](https://www.nextflow.io/docs/latest/cli.html).